Programme Leader – Prof Simon Griffin

 - Jenny Woolston – Study Coordinator

 Central to our research is a focus on translating knowledge into action.
-Our studies have provided the majority of original data referred to by international recommendations concerning screening for T2DM, including the HTA report for the UK National Screening Committee, and the US Preventive Services Task Force (USPSTF) review.
+Our studies have provided the majority of original data referred to by international recommendations concerning screening for type 2 diabetes, including the HTA report for the UK National Screening Committee, and the US Preventive Services Task Force (USPSTF) review.
 We also contributed data to NICE and USPSTF guidance on weight management.
-Through membership of expert panels we have contributed to IDF and WHO evidence reviews concerning metabolic syndrome and prevention of T2DM.
-Our work on prevention of T2DM has influenced national policy via Nick Wareham serving as chair and Simon Griffin as an expert witness to NICE committees developing relevant public health guidance (PHG 35 and 38).
-Our work on screening for T2DM and CVD risk influences policy via membership of the NHS England Health Checks advisory board.
+Through membership of expert panels we have contributed to IDF and WHO evidence reviews concerning metabolic syndrome and prevention of type 2 diabetes.
+Our work on prevention of type 2 diabetes has influenced national policy via Nick Wareham serving as chair and Simon Griffin as an expert witness to NICE committees developing relevant public health guidance (PHG 35 and 38).
+Our work on screening for type 2 diabetes and cardiovascular disease risk influences policy via membership of the NHS England Health Checks advisory board.

-Dr Amy Ahern and Professor Simon Griffin co-lead the Scalable behavioural weight management programmes for the prevention and treatment of type 2 diabetes, which will examine the cost-effectiveness of using non-specialists (health trainers, community members) and technology (internet, phones) to deliver behavioural weight management programmes to people at high risk of developing type 2 diabetes and people with a recent diagnosis of type 2 diabetes.
+Dr Amy Ahern and Professor Simon Griffin co-lead the NIHR PGfAR funded programme on Scalable behavioural weight management programmes for the prevention and treatment of type 2 diabetes, which will examine the cost-effectiveness of using non-specialists (health trainers, community members) and technology (internet, phones) to deliver behavioural weight management programmes to people at high risk of developing type 2 diabetes and people with a recent diagnosis of type 2 diabetes.

 - Simmons RK, Echouffo-Tcheugui JB, Sharp SJ, Sargeant LA, Williams KM, Prevost AT, Kinmonth AL, Wareham NJ, Griffin SJ.
 Screening for type 2 diabetes and population mortality over 10 years (ADDITION-Cambridge): a cluster-randomised controlled trial.
 Lancet 2012;380:1741–48.